d9816151/first-try/README.md

 # first-try
-first try create a new repository.
+first try create a new repository.<br>
+try keyin new message.